btellstrom/payloadGeneration/README.md

 possible switches are:

-Shows all switches and their usage
+Show all switches and their usage
 ```
 --help
 ```

-sets the size of the hashtable
+set the size of the hashtable
 ```
 --size
 ```

-sets the length of the hashtable
+set the length of the hashtable
 ```
 --length
 ```

-sets the payload file
+set the payload file
 ```
 --file
 ```